bmagrys/micro-frontend-architecture/micro-frontend-app-orders/README.md

 Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use `npm run build:gateway-model` if you are using some kind of gateway also for frontend assets and relative request path contexts are redirected deep into the infrastructure.
+Use `npm run build:gateway-model` if you are hosting micro app only at different context (not domain) or if are using some kind of gateway also for frontend assets and relative request path contexts are redirected deep into the infrastructure.

 ###### Serve production build statics